Seebiscuit/v-appear/readme.md

 |**`forceProcess`**|`{Boolean}`|Default: `false`.
 Immediately check if the `element` is(n't) visible and fire `appear`/`disappear` events accordingly. |
 |**`vOffset`**|`{Double}`|Default: `0`.
 Number of pixels from the viewport _vertical_ edge the `element` can be found before triggering the `appear` event |
 |**`hOffset`**|`{Double}`|Default: `0`.
 Number of pixels from the viewport _horizontal_ edge the `element` can be found before triggering the `appear` event |

+#### Known issues
+There are rare situations where the `document` position of an `<iframe>` does not match the `iframe` position or size (for example, this if common inside a CodePen iframed sandbox).
+If the plugin is run in an `<iframe>` with this issue, then the script will not work reliably, since it expects the `document` position and size to reflect what is actualy viewed as the `iframe` viewport.